500Foods/Philement/elements/018-argon/README.md

 - OK, a little special in that you want to cool it right away and be able to monitor the 1.75mm output.
 - Should be able to be built in a small and simple form factor, not much bigger than a filament box.
 - Filament should be cooled but also dried so it is ready to print as soon as possible.
+- Candles created in this way are presumably "dry" to begin with, no need to dry the particles.